Ackee-Blockchain/wake/docs/configuration.md

 # Configuration

 Woke can be configured using optional configuration files.
-The global configuration file is located in:
+The global configuration file is loaded from `$XDG_CONFIG_HOME/woke/config.toml`.
+If `$XDG_CONFIG_HOME` is not set, the global configuration file is loaded from:

-- `$HOME/.config/Woke/config.toml` on Linux/MacOS,
+- `$HOME/.config/woke/config.toml` on Linux/MacOS,
-- `%USERPROFILE%\Woke\config.toml` on Windows.
+- `%LOCALAPPDATA%\woke\config.toml` on Windows.

 Additionally, the configuration file for each project can be located in `{PROJECT_PATH}/woke.toml`.